 Healthier For Your Family and For the Land

 Ounce for ounce, lower in calories and saturated fat than grainfed

 A more humane way to raise cattle

 Grassfed beef tastes different from conventional beef raised on grain.
 At Foxhollow, we’re changing the cow’s diet back to what it should be: grass.
 Cattle are designed to eat grass and here they do it well, helping us create healthier pastures along the way.

 Our 100% Grassfed Beef is meat you can trust.
-When you eat beef from Foxhollow Farm, you know that a package of ground beef comes from one cow with no antibiotics and no hormones.
+When you eat beef from Foxhollow Farm, you know that a package of ground beef comes from one happy cow.
 All Foxhollow Farm animals are processed locally at a USDA inspected facility.
 We are also a member of the American Grassfed Association, and you can read their membership standards on humane treatment.